Wolfgang Wienand

-Wolfgang Wienand (born 22 February 1972) is a German manager and former world-class fencer.
+Wolfgang Wienand (born 22 February 1972) is a German manager and former fencer.
 He competed in the individual and team foil events at the 1996 and 2000 Summer Olympics.
-Since 2019 he serves as Chief Executive Officer and President of Siegfried AG, a Swiss-based global chemical-pharmaceutical company.
+Since 2019, he has been Chief Executive Officer (CEO) and President of Siegfried AG, a Swiss-based global chemical-pharmaceutical company.

 Life and professional career

-Wienand studied chemistry at the Rheinische Friedrich-Wilhelms University in Bonn and received his PhD in 2002 in organic and bioorganic chemistry at the University of Cologne, both in Germany.
+Wienand studied chemistry at the Rheinische Friedrich-Wilhelms University in Bonn and received his PhD in 2002 in organic and bioorganic chemistry at the University of Cologne.
+His studies have been supported by academic and PhD scholarships of the Studienstiftung des deutschen Volkes, Germany's national academic merit foundation, as well as the Kekulé PhD scholarship of the Fonds des VCI Verbandes der Chemischen Industrie, Germany’s national chemical-industrial association.
 He also holds an Executive Master´s Degree in International Finance from HEC École des hautes études commerciales de Paris (2017).
-He started his professional career at the German specialty chemicals corporation Evonik Industries AG (previously Degussa AG).
-Since 2010 he serves as a member of the executive board of Siegfried, a Swiss-based chemical-pharmaceutical company with worldwide operations.
-Since 2019 Wolfgang Wienand leads the Siegfried group as Chief Executive Officer.
+Wienand started his professional career at the German specialty chemicals corporation Evonik Industries AG (previously Degussa AG).
+Since 2010 he has been a member of the executive board of Siegfried AG (SIX: SFZN), a Swiss-based chemical-pharmaceutical company with worldwide operations.
+In 2019 Wolfgang Wienand led the Siegfried group as CEO.
+In 2024 he became CEO of Lonza.